undergrad-partner-school

 Student Population Gender Ratio

-With a coeducational student body, the school had 1,991 male and 2,412 female full-time students in 2023.
+The student body is coeducational, with 1,991 male and 2,412 female full-time students in 2023.
 368 full-time graduate men and 355 full-time graduate women attended this school.

 Student Population Diversity

-In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 160, and the number of Black American students was 625.
-572 undergraduate students at this school declared as Hispanic/Latino and 69 as multirace.
-The school also had 6 students who identified as Native Hawaiian or other Pacific Islander, as well as 17 American Indian or Alaska Native students.
+This school had 160 Asian students and 625 Afro-American students in 2023.
+572 students at this school declared as Hispanic/Latino and 69 as multirace.
+The school also had 6 students who declared as Native Hawaiian or other Pacific Islander, as well as 17 American Indian or Alaska Native students.
 There were also 172 students whose ethnicity is unknown.

 Cost